Faithless: 2000s

+2010s: Hiatuses and Jazz's departure

 Their sixth album The Dance was released on 16 May 2010, after a four-year recording break for the band, on their own label "Nate’s Tunes" - and was 2nd in the UK album charts behind The Rolling Stones.
-Faithless again graced the Pyramid stage at Glastonbury in 2010, celebrating sold-out arena and stadium tours across Europe.
-In that year alone, they played to over one million people and sold over 400,000 records.
+Faithless again played the Pyramid stage at Glastonbury in 2010, as well as other festivals around the world, and arenas.
+They were seen by over one million people and sold over 400,000 records.
 Faithless performed at Brixton Academy on 7 and 8 April 2011 and was transmitted live via satellite to cinemas across Europe.

 In 2015, Faithless released a remix album under the banner of Faithless 2.0.
 The studio album featured contributions from the biggest names in electronic music including Avicii, Tiësto, Armin van Buuren, Claptone and Booka Shade.
-The album contained tracks from their 25-year career, encompassing seventeen top 40 singles, six Top 10 albums and they embarked on a tour to celebrate the album released.
+The album contained tracks from their 25-year career, encompassing seventeen Top 40 singles, six Top 10 albums and they embarked on a tour to celebrate the album released.
 In 2015 and 2016, the band played a series of live dates under the Faithless 2.0 banner, featuring Maxi Jazz and a full live band.
 Jazz left the group for the final time in 2016.